Frequently Asked Questions - Girls Program

-For those players that wish to continue playing after the Regional season is finished, we offer a Spring season from April through mid-June.
+For those players that wish to continue playing after the Regional and Premier season is finished, we offer a Spring season from April through mid-June.
 The Spring Program is open to all players (current Wildcat Jrs. and new players).
 The Spring season concludes with the Asics Jr. Championships (2 - 3 days depending on age level) held at Navy Pier in June.
-Registration for this program will open in February, and all players will need to attend the Spring season tryout in April.
+Registration for this program will open in March and all players will need to attend the Spring season tryout in April.

 Where do Wildcat Jrs. teams travel?

 Both the elite and regional programs will play most of their tournaments in the Chicagoland area.
 The elite program will include 3-4 out-of-state national tournaments, including the AAU championships in Orlando.
 Last season, our elite teams traveled to Kentucky, California, Minnesota, Indiana, Iowa and Florida.
 Our Premier teams will travel out of state twice, both will be driving distance events in the midwest.
 Our Regional teams wil conclude with an out of state event in Michigan for their season finishing tournament.

 How many teams will Wildcat Jrs. have at each age group?